-5 Things To Be Excited About Sonam Kapoor & Anand Ahuja's Wedding!
+5 Exciting Things About Sonam Kapoor & Anand Ahuja's Wedding!

 - Dil Se: Shahrukh Khan Went MISSING While Shooting For Jiya Jale Song, Reveals Farah Khan!

 Reports are doing the rounds that Sonam Kapoor and Anand Ahuja's wedding dates have been finalised and the couple might get married by the end of April or the first week of May 2018.
 However, both Sonam and Anand have not come forward to confirm the news and we'll have to wait and watch for an official confirmation.
-However, the rumours of their wedding are doing the rounds as Mumbai Mirror quoted a source by saying that Sonam Kapoor's relatives have already begun sangeet practices.
+However, the rumours of their wedding are doing the rounds as Mumbai Mirror quoted a source by saying that Sonam Kapoor's relatives have already begun the sangeet rehearsals.

-Also, reports state that Sonam Kapoor and Anand Ahuja will not go abraod for their wedding, but the whole ceremony will take place in Mumbai itself in the presence of family and friends.
-They of course might go abroad only for their honeymoon.
+Also, reports state that Sonam Kapoor and Anand Ahuja will not go abroad for their wedding, but the whole ceremony will take place in Mumbai itself in the presence of family and friends.
+They of course might go abroad for their honeymoon.
 Sonam Kapoor and Anand Ahuja's wedding is surely the most exciting thing to ever take place in 2018 and it looks like the dates for their wedding is sooner than we can ever imagine.
-Below are 5 exciting things about Sonam Kapoor and Anand Ahuja's wedding!
+Check out 5 exciting things about Sonam Kapoor and Anand Ahuja's wedding!

 Who's Who Of Town!